swiftlang/swift-evolution/proposals/0542-package-manager-conditional-plugin.md

 ## Future directions

+### Target-platform conditions for prebuild commands

+Some build systems lack the information needed to execute prebuild commands conditionally.
+They report an error when a plugin usage with a target-platform condition returns a prebuild command.
+Other build systems apply the condition with the same execution behavior as build commands.
+Future work can extend this support to all build systems.

 ### Target-platform control for plugin authors

 Today, a build tool plugin does not receive the target platform.
-This proposal applies the target-platform condition to build commands and generated outputs.
-For a prebuild command, the condition applies only to discovered outputs.
-SwiftPM may execute the command when no configured target matches.
+This proposal applies the target-platform condition to commands and their generated outputs.

 A future proposal can let a plugin add conditions to each `Command`.
 This lets the plugin author provide different commands for different target platforms.
 SwiftPM first invokes the plugin.
 It then applies each condition to the command and its declared outputs.

 [SE-0303](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md) also identifies target-platform information as a future direction.
-SwiftPM can provide this information by running plugins as part of build planning.
-This design can let SwiftPM skip a plugin invocation or prebuild command when no configured target matches.
-It affects plugin invocation, caching, work directories, output paths, and IDE integration.
-These changes are outside the scope of this proposal.
+A future proposal can give a plugin this information so that it can provide commands for a specific target platform.
+This change is outside the scope of this proposal.

 ### Finer-grained platform filtering